 One of Central Park's most iconic statues is the gigantic Alice in Wonderland statue, certain to delight any Lewis Carroll fan.

-Speaking of Alice in Wonderland, every Alice fan should check out this cute little tea shop inspired by the children's classic.
+Speaking of Alice in Wonderland, every Alice fan should check out this

+Forbidden Planet is the store to visit for comic books, figurines, and t-shirts.
+Bonus, it's right next to Strand Book Store.
 Cornelia Street Cafe is an artists' cafe in Greenwich Village known for its stellar performances and open mics.
 A cultural landmark, this is a great place to go to discover some new art.

-28. The Jefferson Market Library
+The Jefferson Market Library

 library in Greenwich Village is the perfect place to spend a lazy winter afternoon.
 Denise Ofelia Mangen/The Moth The Moth StorySLAM is one of the best storytelling competitions in NYC.
 Set in different venues around the city, The Moth is sure to give you an unforgettable experience.